-Mid Drop (5-8 mm): Mid drop shoes provide medium support and balance the natural movement of the foot.
+Mid Drop (5-8mm): Mid drop shoes provide medium support and balance the foot’s natural movement.
 This type of shoe is good for people transitioning from traditional running shoes to minimalist shoes or those who want a little more support than what’s offered in a zero drop shoe.
 Mid drop shoes have a moderate heel-to-toe differential, meaning the heel is raised somewhat higher than the toes.

 Does The Heel Drop of Shoes Affect Runer’s Performance?

 There is a lot of debate on whether heel-to-toe drop affects running performance.
-Some people believe that it affects the overall performance, while others think that it is only a risk if you are very active.
-Some researchers published papers and studies about the effect of heel drop on the overall performance of the running shoe wearers.
+Some people believe it affects overall performance, while others think it is only a risk if you are very active.
+Some researchers published papers and studies about the effect of heel drop on the overall performance of running shoe wearers.

-For example, a study under the name “Heel-to-Toe Drop Really That Important?” was conducted by researchers at Aberystwyth University.
-In this study, experienced runners wore different types of shoes with different amount of heel drops to see how it would impact their performance.
+For example, researchers at Aberystwyth University conducted a study under the name “Heel-to-Toe Drop Really That Important?”.
+In this study, experienced runners wore different types of shoes with different amounts of heel drops to see how it would impact their performance.
 In addition, different kinematics and ground reaction forces were collected to see how the runner’s movement changed with each type of shoe.

 The study reported that; when compared to high heel drop shoes, wearing a low heel drop shoe resulted in an increased vertical loading rate and maximum ankle flexion moment.